Identification, Images, & Information

 Identification

-Adult: drab colored with four membranous wings held flat over the abdomen when at rest; front wings narrower than hind wings; expanded anal lobe of hind wing often folded fan-like at rest; wings of males of several species reduced or absent; antennae, long, slender, many-segmented; abdominal cerci often long and prominent; mouthparts adapted for chewing
+Adult: four membranous wings held flat over the abdomen at rest; front wings narrower than hind wings; anal lobe of hind wing often folded fan-like at rest; wings of males may be reduced or absent; antennae long, slender, many-segmented; cerci often long

-Nymph: body flattened and elongate with two, usually long cerci; most nymphs have tufts of branched respiratory gills on sides of thorax and around bases of legs; the gills are filamentous, not plate-like or leaf-like
+Nymph: body flattened and elongate with usually long cerci; most have tufts of branched filamentous gills on sides of thorax

-major reference for identification of both adults and nymphs in (12)
+keys to NA genera for adults and nymphs in (12)

 Range

-Mostly the cooler, temperate parts of the world
+Mostly cooler temperate parts of the world • range maps for NA species in (2)(5)

 Ranges/maps for all known taxa:(4)